 Back in the day, when blogging emerged to disrupt traditional media, David Jacobs and I published blogs together with Movable Type.
 That was an era that helped change how business was done.
 Working together to publish a magazine, David and I are changing it up again with a strongly independent, bike-centered focus.
 The spirit is the same as that early work and now in a different medium and ad-free.
 We’re like an indie label that doesn’t want to sell out, but reach a larger audience.
 David’s company, 29th Street Publishing, runs the platform that publishes the magazine on iOS devices for us.
-My blog, Bike Hugger, supplies the content, and this Webview is made by Tugboat Yards for us.
+My blog, Bike Hugger, supplies the content, and this Webview is made by 29th Street Publishing for us.

 Bike Hugger was early in blogging and social media (I wrote a book about them good old days).
 Before the gold rush by old media types trying to ‘monetize content,' back when you still handcrafted the HTML, when Trackbacks meant something, and Livejournal was hot.
 We saw the change in media consumption, production and usage coming way before the traditional media started to think about it, and we contributed to one of the most important changes in media history – the rise of the consumer voice and the liberation of idea sharing from consolidated mainstream media to formats that are accessible to anyone.
 Social media has given depth and breadth to the conversation on pretty much every topic, and everyone who wants a voice has a voice.
 Good, right?
 Well, yeah.
 And not so good all at the same time.